Practical guidebooks for the more adventurous traveller.

 St Katharine Docks (1 mile)

 In St Katharine Docks, the route passes over a footbridge between two dock basins.
 It is sometimes closed temporarily.
-If it is, notes on the GPX map and on the Tabulated Directions tell you what alternative route to take.
+If it is, notes on the gpx map and on the Tabulated Directions tell you what alternative route to take.

 King Edward Memorial Park (2.3 miles)